Haervwe/open-webui-tools/README.md

 ### arXiv Research MCTS Pipeline

-  - **Admin**:
+* **Model:** The model ID from your LLM provider connected to Open WebUI.
 * **Tavily API Key:** Required.
 Obtain your API key from tavily.com.
 This is used for web searches.
 * **Max Web Search Results:**  The number of web search results to fetch per query.
 * **Max arXiv Results:** The number of results to fetch from the arXiv API per query.
 * **Tree Breadth:** The number of child nodes explored during each iteration of the MCTS algorithm.
 This controls the width of the search tree.
 * **Tree Depth:** The number of iterations of the MCTS algorithm.
 This controls the depth of the search tree.
 * **Exploration Weight:** A constant (recommended range 0-2) controlling the balance between exploration and exploitation.
 Higher values encourage exploration of new branches, while lower values favor exploitation of promising paths.
 * **Temperature Decay:** Exponentially decreases the LLM's temperature parameter with increasing tree depth.
 This focuses the LLM's output from creative exploration to refinement as the search progresses.
 * **Dynamic Temperature Adjustment:** Provides finer-grained control over temperature decay based on parent node scores.
 If a parent node has a low score, the temperature is increased for its children, encouraging more diverse outputs and potentially uncovering better paths.
 * **Maximum Temperature:** The initial temperature of the LLM (0-2, default 1.4).
 Higher temperatures encourage more diverse and creative outputs at the beginning of the search.
 * **Minimum Temperature:** The final temperature of the LLM at maximum tree depth (0-2, default 0.5).
 Lower temperatures promote focused refinement of promising branches.

-### Hugging Face Image Generator
-Required configuration in Open WebUI:

-1. **API Key** (Required):
-   - Obtain a Hugging Face API key from your HuggingFace account
-   - Set it in the tool's configuration in Open WebUI

-2. **API URL** (Optional):
-   - Default: Uses Stability AI's SD 3.5 Turbo model
-   - Can be customized to use other HF text-to-image model endpoints such as flux

-### Prompt Enhancer Filter

-* **User Customizable Template:**  Allows you to tailor the instructions given to the prompt-enhancing LLM.
-* **Show Status:** Displays status updates during the enhancement process.
-* **Show Enhanced Prompt:**  Outputs the enhanced prompt to the chat window for visibility.
-* **Model ID:** Select the specific model to use for prompt enhancement.

 ### Multi Model Conversations Pipe